d4rc0d3x/ctfs/writeups/vulnhub/Brainpan3/README.md

 ENTER COMMAND:
 ```

 Hurray, we are in.
-We are presented with more options than we had before, and a very interesting one called "4  - Shell".
+We are presented with more options than we had before.

+##### Option "4  - Shell"

+There seems to be a very interesting option called "4  - Shell".
 Let's try that:

 ```
 ENTER COMMAND: 4